Charles0510/Q1mini_Voice_Control/README.md

-This is a project for MF2025 Project Work in Mechatronics
+This is a project for MF2025 Project Work in Mechatronics.
+The Q1 mini quadruped robot is controlled by voice command.

 Materials:
  - Two Arduino BLE 33